Shopify/remote-dom/packages/core/README.md

 # `@remote-ui/core`

-This library provides the core model for implementing a remote representation of a UI, and for signalling operations on that representation to another context via a message channel.
+This library provides the core model for maintaining a tree of UI components, and for communicating operations on that tree to another context through tiny messages.
 For a full overview of how `@remote-ui/core` fits in to the different pieces of remote-ui, you can refer to our [comprehensive example](../../documentation/comprehensive-example.md).

 ## Installation